| Lucas found himself, at 26, prepping his

 script for Star Wars Lucas studied fairy tales,

-mythology, and theoretical works of
+ancient mythology, and theoretical works of

 Joseph Campbell.
 Star Wars